-If you want to take your mocktail game to the next level, check out these beauties.
+Check out these beauties if you want to take your mocktail game to the next level.

 The big-time benefits of drinking less

 Saving some serious coin: Every time you DON’T have a drink, your wallet stays a little bit fatter.
-Cut your weekly drink count in half — say, from 20 to 10 — and you’ll save at least $100 if those pints are at a pub.
-In a year you’ll have saved more than $5,000, which could add up to millions of dollars over your lifetime!
+Cut your weekly drink count in half—say, from 20 to 10—and you’ll save at least $100 if those pints are at a pub.
+In a year, you’ll have saved over $5,000, which could add up to over your lifetime!
 Keep cutting your drink count, and the savings will only increase.

 This may even include clearing snow off your vehicle.
 Shovelling with the hangover?
 The worst!

 Do you have a stealthy tip for drinking less?
 Share it with your fellow guys in the comments below!